 “The risks of potential side effects need to be weighed against the potential benefit that antibiotics provide.
 This is especially pertinent as usage of placebos have been shown to be almost as efficacious and much safer than antibiotic therapy.” – Kelly Brogan, MD

 Science has shown the following antibiotic alternative (natural antimicrobials) to be more effective in resolving bacterial infections and imbalances without the side effects of pharmaceutical antibiotics.

 “All disease starts in the gut.” – Hippocrates

-Healthy digestion, good bacteria (flora), sufficient levels of stomach acid, and optimizing your microbiome is crucial in how you think, feel and function, your weight, reducing symptoms of autoimmune disease, depression, anxiety, brain fog, fatigue, gas, bloating, sugar and carb cravings, and minimizing food sensitivities and your risk of diabetes, autism, and even cancer.
+Healthy digestion, good bacteria (flora), sufficient levels of stomach acid, and optimizing your microbiome is crucial in how you think, feel and function, your weight, reducing symptoms of autoimmune disease, depression, anxiety, brain fog, fatigue, gas, bloating, sugar and carb cravings, minimizing food sensitivities, and your risk of diabetes, autism, and even cancer.